 or listen to their story.

 Inspiring West Virginians was conceived by June Myles.
 Her desire is to see West Virginia’s scientists, engineers and business people celebrated.
-And almost from the beginning, Suzanne Higgins has acted as the Senior Producer for West Virginia Public Broadcasting.
+And almost from the beginning, Suzanne Higgins oversaw the project as Senior Producer for West Virginia Public Broadcasting.
 Apart from her editorial assistance, Suzanne has been the “chief cheerleader” for the series.

 Inspiring West Virginians is funded by

 Additional funding for Season 1 was provided by the National Science Foundation’s West Virginia Experimental Project to Stimulate Competitive Research – investing in West Virginia’s future by building infrastructure for scientific research.